 The only way to reduce your student loan balances is to make payments on your loans.

-A legitimate letter will come in an envelope, have a letterhead, and clearly outline terms of eligibility without any pressure sales or fancy gimmicks.
-The use of postcards, excessive exclamation points, and hyperbolic language are all potential red flags.
+A legitimate letter will come in an envelope, have a letterhead and clearly outline terms of eligibility without any pressure sales or fancy gimmicks.
+The use of postcards, excessive exclamation points and hyperbolic language are all potential red flags.

 One of the reasons companies running student loan debt relief scams are able to stay in business is that they approach those who are scared or desperate for relief from student loan debt.

 If you’re overwhelmed, one of the best things you can do is to be proactive.
 This means contacting your student loan servicer as soon as you are experiencing challenges with the repayment process.
 Often, there is a lot that your servicer can do to help you get your payments under control without having to resort to another entity, particularly if you have federal loans.

-Rather than waiting for a company to contact you, you stand a better chance of not only ending up with a legitimate student loan debt relief company by initiating the process yourself and conducting your own research.
-You will also likely find a program that it will be a good fit for your current financial needs.
+Rather than waiting for a company to contact you, you stand a better chance of ending up with a legitimate student loan debt relief company by initiating the process yourself and conducting your own research.
+You will also likely find a program that will address your current financial needs.